 3-4 years of the language enroll in course level 2001

 ✓ Classical languages nor do they need to complete a survey.

-✓ After high school graduation It’s important to take the exam as soon as possible in doing so you’ll obtain a more accurate placement level
+✓ After high school graduation It is important to take the exam as soon as possible in order to obtain the most accurate placement level possible

 ✓ Before attending Preview